(Originally published on the Collective Gain Blog.)

 And when the fear is overwhelming, there are two strategies that have helped.

 The first is to connect with something within myself that is greater than the fear.
-This can be a sense of purpose/meaning or it can be pain.
+This can be a sense of purpose/meaning or it can be the pain of remaining where I am.
 Both are effective.
 Don’t discount the value of pain.

 If you’re feeling fear right now, bravo.
 You’ve caught sight of what you might grow into.
-And you’ve moved enough toward it to set off the internal alerts.
-Fear is simply the invitation to courage.
+And you’ve moved sufficiently toward it to set off the internal alerts.
 Now, you get to choose.